 Individual Element Scores

-In addition to the overall book score, reviewers should score the book on the following individual elements (some of these are not relevant to nonfiction):
+In addition to the overall book score, reviewers should score the book on the following individual elements:

-- Plotting and Pacing - Does the story pull you forward in a compelling manner?
-Does the plot unfold with a satisfying rhythm?
+- Narrative arc - In fiction, many would think of this in terms of plot and pacing: Does the story pull you forward in a compelling manner?
+Does the plot unfold in a satisfying rhythm?
+The same is true for nonfiction: As a reader, do you experience movement, tension, transformation, resolution?

-- Style - To what extent has the writer mastered the use of literary devices, setting, theme, dialogue, subplot and structure to create a richly textured, cohesive story?
+- Style - Many would equate this with aspects of voice.
+For example, in fiction: To what extent has the writer mastered the use of literary devices, setting, theme, dialogue, subplot and structure to create a richly textured, cohesive story?
 Is the voice original and consistent?
-How effective were the illustrations?
+For nonfiction, you may wish to think in terms of tone, clarity and effectiveness.
+What techniques does the author employ to explain the content or support their argument?
+Does the book accomplish what the author intended?
+If the book is illustrated, to what extent do the graphic elements contribute?

 What to include